 As students progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and your peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including:

-In September 2016, the School of Law moved into a new £20m facility.
+In September 2016, the School of Law moved into a £20m facility.
 This provides a variety of innovative teaching spaces to support a pioneering culture of learning, central to which is the Moot Court Room interactive teaching space.

 The facility also incorporates the Herbert Smith Freehills Student Hub supported by the leading global law firm as part of a 5-year sponsorship.
 This 600m2 space on the ground floor provides social and informal group study facilities and a café area.